epinio/docs/docs/howtos/customization/export_to_oci_registries.md

 |Helm chart	| (namespace)-(appname)-chart	| 0.0.0			|
 |Container image| (namespace)-(appname)-image	| (stageID)		|

+Use the command `epinio app show (the-app-name)` to see the stageID of the application.

 All parts can be changed with the command flags

  - `--chart-name`